Interdisciplinary Studies, BARSC

 Degree Requirements (126 Hours)

 The individualized curriculum of a BARSC degree candidate is supervised by an advisory committee, which aids BARSC candidates in course selection and career orientation.
 In place of the university’s traditional major and other requirements, BARSC students must take a wide range of courses designed to develop intellectual inquisitiveness.
 These requirements are constructed so that BARSC students satisfy the basic Carolina Core degree requirements and South Carolina Honors College requirements.
 Students must also submit a senior thesis or project worth 9 to 12 credit hours and complete a total of 69 honors course credit hours.
-Graduation with the BARSC degree requires a 3.50 cumulative GPA.
+Graduation with the BARSC degree requires a 3.50 cumulative GPA, and a 3.60 for completion of the Accelerated Pre-Medicine Concentration.
 Major requirements are set by each student’s advisory committee, depending on his or her goals and needs.

 Program of Study

 All degree requirements must be passed with a grade of C or higher